intershop/hackathon2301-gamification/backend/README.md

 The values are injected into the service using [Quarkus configuration extension](https://quarkus.io/guides/config-reference).

+You can copy the .env.example to .env and replace the placeholder with your values.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: